dstl/Noisify/docs/index.rst

 Release v\ |version|. (:ref:`Installation <install>`)

-**Noisify** is a simple light weight library for augmenting and modifying data by adding realistic noise.
+**Noisify** is a simple light weight library for augmenting and modifying data by adding 'noise'.

 -------------------